Filters

 asyncio.run(main())import { BrainusAI } from '@brainus/ai';

-const client = new BrainusAI({
+const client = new BrainusAI(); // reads BRAINUS_API_KEY from environment

 async function main() {